Committed to Doing What's Right

 - Zero Tolerance Anti-Harassment, Anti-Discrimination and No Violence in the Workplace Policy

 We expect our employees to report conduct that may be unethical, illegal or in violation of the Code.
-Managers strive to create an environment where employees feel comfortable reporting concerns.
-We also offer the Chesapeake Ethics and Integrity Helpline, a third-party confidential hotline and secure website.
+Accordingly, we expect managers to create an environment where employees feel comfortable reporting concerns.
+We also offer the Chesapeake Ethics and Integrity Helpline, an anonymous, third-party confidential hotline and secure website.
 True to our culture, Chesapeake does not tolerate retaliation against anyone who raises issues in good faith.